389ds/389ds.github.io/docs/389ds/design/content-synchronization-plugin.md

     2.  for each modified entry still in scope, find the entry by its nsunique id, add ac'control and send it

 ### Persistent phase

+During that phase it exists a dedicated thread that sends the udpated entries to the client.
+To know which entries to send, the thread needs a piece of information that it reads from a queue.
+The post change plugins are responsible to write the information to the queue.

+#### queue and pending list

+For a simple update, the information identifying the entry is written to the queue and there is no difficulty.
+If the update is nested  it is more complex.
+For example U1: ADD userA, automember adds U2: userA in Grp1, then memberof update U3: userA to make it memberof Grp1, then automember adds U4: userA to Grp2,.... so we have an ordered list of updates U1, U2, U3, U4.
+RetroCL registers those updates in that order.
+But post change plugin will register them into the queue with U4, U3, U2, U1.
+There is a risk of sending updates in the invalid order, skipping updates, being unable to identify the next <i>changenumber</i> to set in the cookie.

+The solution is to implement a pending list of updates.
+The pending list is a per threads structure <b>thread_primary_op</b>.
+A thread running a nested operation register the operation at the end of the pending list.
+When all operations are completed and successful the updates are written on the queue, in the same order of the pending list.

+#### setup of presistent search handler

 If a SyncRequestControle is decoded and the mode is persistent, the following actions are performed: